 Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita always look really pretty and a make cheerful splash of colour.

 Aubretia tend to be short lived plants as they can become bare in patches with age.
 To combat this take cuttings as Aubretia root very easily.
-Just trim off a cutting a few centimeters long in mid summer and root into well drained compost.
+Just trim off a cutting a few centimetres long in mid summer and root into well drained compost.
 Let the plant grow on to a mature size in a suitable container, and then it is ready for planting out.

 Because Aubretia roots really easily you can, when cutting the plant back after flowering, just use these off cuts and plant them into containers and often they will root quickly.

-Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centers, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.
+Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centres, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.